Christian-Oette/howToTestIt/README.md

 * _mockStaticMethod_: How to mock a static method with powermock.
 * _mockServer_: How to mock an http response with a fake server.
 See http://www.mock-server.com/
 * _dumbsterSmtpTest_: Test mail sending with the fake smtp server dumbster.
 See http://quintanasoft.com/dumbster/
+* _restcommunication_: Test rest consumer by setting up a mock server.
+See http://wiremock.org
 * _xmlunit_: Compare XML content with XMLUnit